 - Blaming others for failures or disappointments

 - Easily influenced by others

-- Falsely believing that relationships are more intimate than they really are
+- Believing that relationships are more intimate than they are

 - Hyper-sensitivity to criticism or disapproval